Gloucester Drawbridge Replacement

 - Budget: $100 million

-The Gloucester Drawbridge, which carries the Rockport Line over the Annisquam River, is being replaced.
-The current bridge was built in 1911, reconstructed in 1932, and updated in 1984.
+The Gloucester Drawbridge, which carries the Rockport Line over the Annisquam River, has been replaced.
+The original bridge was built in 1911, reconstructed in 1932, and updated in 1984.
 The MBTA suspended service across the bridge in April 2020 due to unforeseen site conditions.
-Replacement bus shuttles currently serve the last two stations on the line.

 The unexpected closure offered several benefits, including: